 Spend more, however, and you will want to ensure you are getting the most from your candles.
 So as we take to cosying up for winter, Victoria Cator has been kind enough to share her tricks on how to make your candles last longer.

-Get every last drop of fragrant joy by following these smart candle hacks.
+Get every last drop of fragrant joy from your best luxurious candles by following these smart candle hacks.

 1. Your surface is key